gadgetron/gadgetron/README.md

 # Pingvin Image Reconstruction Framework

-Pingvin is a new prototype image reconstruction framework.
+Pingvin is a new prototype image reconstruction framework, inspired by the [Gadgetron](https://github.com/gadgetron/gadgetron).

 ## License